|

 And the technological transformations are having a considerable impact on knowledge.
 Lyotard believes that the nature

 of knowledge cannot survive unchanged within the context of general transformation.
-Lyotard wrote:
+Lyotard wrote: The nature of knowledge cannot survive unchanged within this context of general transformation.

 It can fit into the new channels, and become operational, only if learning is translated into quantities of information."

-The status of knowledge is altered as we enter into the postmodern age.
+4 The status of knowledge is altered as we enter into the postmodern age.
 Anything in the

 constituted body of knowledge that is not translatable into quantities of information will be abandoned and the direction